Hotmoka/hotmoka/README.md

 }
 ```
 As you can see, this class creates an instance of a `RemoteNode`, that represents a Hotmoka
 node installed in a remote host.
-By specifying the URL of the host, the `RemoteNode` object
+By specifying the URI of the host, the `RemoteNode` object
 exposes all methods of a Hotmoka node.
 It is an `AutoCloseable` object, hence it is placed inside
 a try-with-resource statement that guarantees its release at the end of the `try` block.
 By using that remote node, our code collects